The Data Modeling Round

 Three Worked Schemas From Real Loops

-Each schema below was the answer expected in a real interview.
-The trade-off discussion is the part graders score, not the diagram itself.
+Each schema was the answer expected in a real interview.
+The trade-off discussion is the part interviewers score, not the diagram itself.

 E-commerce